 Within months, plans were formulated to create a City Player Of The Season award.

 Annually, since April 1974, The Billy Fenton Memorial Trophy has been presented to York City's Clubman Of The Year.
-To this day, Billy’s widow, Margo, has presented the trophy.
+For many years, Margo, Billy’s widow, laterly chaperoned by Sophie McGill, presented the trophy.